reapp/oldreapp..github.io/articles/scotch-how-to-build-an-app.md

 A few notes:

-- `this.refs.search.getDOMNode()` returns the value of the Input we put the "search" ref on earlier.
+- `this.refs.search.getDOMNode()` returns the input DOM node that we put the "search" ref on earlier.
 - `${base}` will grab the URL we put in the constant.
 - `this.setState` will take our response photos and put them into the `this.state.photos` array we defined earlier in `getInitialState`.